 Many editors find it easier to proofread with a physical document.
 Printing the document makes it easier to read and allows you to proofread in more places.

-3. Read Aloud
+3. Read aloud

 Good proofreading is done slowly.
 Simply reading it normally allows your brain to fill in gaps and fix errors in your mind and skip them on the page.

 Conveniently, there are online programs that will help with this task.
-Use your computer’s text-to-voice function to have your document read it to you.
+Use your computer’s text-to-voice function to have your document read to you.
 Having your computer read to you will help catch typos that you may skip over as you know the original intent of the sentence.